 An intuition for photogrammetry

 If you take a single aerial photo, there’s a center point in the photo where it’s looking straight down.
-At this center point, you can’t see any of the sides of the building or feature.
+At this center point, you can’t see any of the sides of the building or features.

 But if you look somewhere else in the image, you’ll see that features like buildings are leaning over in the photo.
 This radial displacement from the center point is known as relief displacement.

-RELIEF DISPLACEMENT: Relief displacement occurs when buildings, mountains or hilltops are displaced from the central projection of an aerial photograph due to relief.
+RELIEF DISPLACEMENT: Relief displacement occurs when buildings, mountains, or hilltops are displaced from the central projection of an aerial photograph due to relief.
 The further objects are away from the center of the image, the more relief displacement occurs for a feature.

 PARALLAX: Stereographic parallax is the apparent shift in relative positions of features when it is viewed in different locations.
 This is different from relief displacement because it takes point observations from the same object in separate photographs.

 You only get stereographic parallax when you get two or more vantage points of the same object.
 Then, if you view the feature from different points of observation, you can measure relief displacement.

 - TIE POINTS: Tie points link coordinates from two or more overlapping images.
 In general, you assign tie points for features that are visually apparent in two or more photographs.
 When you have overlap, tie points adjust photos together through common feature coordinates.